Gary Young (drummer): Pavement: 1989–1993; 2010

-Later career: 1993–present
+Later career: 1993–2023

-After leaving Pavement, he released three albums, Hospital, Things We Do for You, and The Grey Album under the name Gary Young's Hospital.
+After leaving Pavement, Young released three albums, Hospital, Things We Do for You, and The Grey Album under the name Gary Young's Hospital.
 The music video for the song "Plant Man" was featured in the Beavis and Butthead Season 5 episode "Skin Trade."
 In 2016, he collaborated with recording engineer Richard Selleseth on the album Malfunction.

-He also developed and patented the Universal Shock Mount used for microphones.
-Making them each individually himself, he has sold over 13,000 units to distributors and online.
+Young also developed and patented the Universal Shock Mount used for microphones.
+Making them each individually himself, he sold more than 13,000 units to distributors and online.

-He was ranked #42 of the 50 Greatest Rock Drummers by Stylus Magazine.
+Young was ranked #42 of the 50 Greatest Rock Drummers by Stylus Magazine.

+In 2023, he starred in a documentary about his own life and career made by Jed I. Rosenberg and titled Louder Than You Think.
+The film had its world premiere at South by Southwest on March 13, 2023 and received critical acclaim, winning the "Audience Award"; Alan French of Sunshine State Cineplex called it "illuminating and nostalgic," and Serena Seghedoni of Loud and Clear Reviews called it "compelling."

-Personal life
+Personal life and death

-Young struggled with alcohol which often affected his live performances and behavior during his tenure with Pavement.
-He became sober in 1998.
+Young struggled with alcohol, which often affected his live performances and behavior during his tenure with Pavement.

+Young died at home in Stockton on August 17, 2023, at age 70.